satelit-project/satelit-index/docker/README.md

 # Docker

-This directory contains nessessary files to build new Docker image for running it in production.
+This directory contains necessary files to build new Docker image for running it in production.

 ## Building